Your First Visit

 - If you need antibiotic premedication prior to the procedure

 - Heart medications

-- Bood thinners/anticoagulants – If you are take Coumadin (warfarin), Plavix (Clopidogrel) or Ticlid (ticlodipine), you will need to contact the prescribing doctor to see if you should stop taking the medication prior to oral surgery.
+- Blood thinners/anticoagulants – If you are taking Coumadin (warfarin), Plavix (Clopidogrel), or Ticlid (Ticlopidine), you will need to contact the prescribing doctor to see if you should stop taking the medication prior to oral surgery.
 In all cases, we defer to the judgment of the treating physician.